timjbruce/reinvent_cvra_bootcamp/README.md

 > If you have established an AWS account within the last 12 months, then this lab will be in the free tier.
 Otherwise, costs are anticipated to be less than $5.
 For the AMT303 workshop we will be providing Credits to covers costs at the end of the workshop.

-This workshop has been written as modules and therefore after deploying the CVRA and the IoT Device Simulator each exercise is independent.
+This workshop has been written as modular and therefore after deploying the CVRA and the IoT Device Simulator each exercise is independent.
 ---

 ## Cloud9 Preparation Steps (Optional)